Pharmacy assistants help pharmacists and pharmacy technicians order, prepare and dispense medicines.

 A pharmacy is where medicines are stored, prepared and dispensed.
 Medicines are the most common treatments offered to NHS patients.

-- accurate and methodical
+- responsible, accurate and methodical

 - able to pay attention to detail